HL7/cql/input/pages/02-authorsguide.md

 INRResult > 5 or DischargedOnOverlapTherapy
 ```

-Note that all these operators are defined using three-valued logic, which is defined specifically to ensure that certain well-established relationships that hold in standard [.id]#Boolean# (two-valued) logic also hold.
+Note that all these operators are defined using three-valued logic, which is defined specifically to ensure that certain well-established relationships that hold in standard <span class="id">Boolean</span> (two-valued) logic also hold.
 The complete semantics for each operator are described in the <<09-b-cqlreference.adoc#logical-operators-3,Logical Operators>> section of [Appendix B – CQL Reference](09-b-cqlreference.html).

 > To ensure that CQL expressions can be freely rewritten by underlying implementations, there is no expectation that an implementation respect short-circuit evaluation, short circuit evaluation meaning that an expression stops being evaluated once the outcome is determined.
 With regard to performance, implementations may use short-circuit evaluation to reduce computation, but authors should not rely on such behavior, and implementations must not change semantics with short-circuit evaluation.
-If a condition is needed to ensure correct evaluation of a subsequent expression, the [.kw]#if# or [.kw]#case# expressions should be used to guarantee that the condition determines whether evaluation of an expression will occur at run-time.
+If a condition is needed to ensure correct evaluation of a subsequent expression, the <span class="kw">if</span> or <span class="kw">case</span> expressions should be used to guarantee that the condition determines whether evaluation of an expression will occur at run-time.
 {: .note-info}

 ### Arithmetic Operators

 The expression of clinical logic often involves numeric computation, and CQL provides a complete set of arithmetic operations for expressing computational logic.
-In general, these operators have the standard semantics for arithmetic operators, with the general caveat that unless otherwise stated in the documentation for a specific operation, if any argument to an operation is [.kw]#null#, the result is [.kw]#null#.
-In addition, calculations that cause arithmetic overflow or underflow, or otherwise cannot be performed (such as division by 0) will result in [.kw]#null#, rather than a run-time error.
+In general, these operators have the standard semantics for arithmetic operators, with the general caveat that unless otherwise stated in the documentation for a specific operation, if any argument to an operation is <span class="kw">null</span>, the result is <span class="kw">null</span>.
+In addition, calculations that cause arithmetic overflow or underflow, or otherwise cannot be performed (such as division by 0) will result in <span class="kw">null</span>, rather than a run-time error.

 The following table lists the arithmetic operations available in CQL: